 Tightening work requirements and exposing over 35,000 individuals in Massachusetts to termination from SNAP will do nothing but unnecessarily limit the right of each to the food they justly deserve.

-Project Bread strongly opposes the USDA’s new rule on the Supplemental Nutrition Assistance Program (SNAP) work requirements which will further harm many of the most vulnerable SNAP recipients.
+Project Bread strongly opposes the recently finalized USDA rule on the Supplemental Nutrition Assistance Program (SNAP) work requirements, which will harm many of the most vulnerable SNAP recipients.
 Food is a basic right for all people, regardless of employment status.
-We know most people on SNAP who are capable of working are in fact working.
-Some, however, are unable to find work for reasons out of their control.

 Under current SNAP rules, in areas of high unemployment or limited job opportunities, states have the ability to waive requirements that certain adults work or be enrolled in job training programs for at least 20 hours per week in order to continue receiving SNAP benefits.
 These adults are known as Able-Bodied Adults Without Dependents (ABAWDs), but this term does NOT fully describe these individuals.
 "ABAWDs" are veterans, the homeless, those re-entering the workforce after incarceration, caretakers, recent high school graduates seeking a job, former foster care youth, individuals with undiagnosed mental illness, and other adults who want to work, but are unemployed or underemployed.
 These are our neighbors, friends, and family and like everyone else they deserve reliable access to affordable, healthy food.

 The new rule will cause serious harm to over 755,000 unemployed and underemployed adults across the country who receive SNAP under the current rules— over 35,000 in Massachusetts alone.
 Under the rule, it is likely that none of the 62 cities and town that received a waiver in 2018 would be eligible in the future despite job shortages or local unemployment rates.